mozilla-services/socorro/docs/gettingstarted.rst

      $ make dockersetup

+   You can run ``make dockersetup`` any time you want to wipe the database, pick up changes in static data, stored procedures, types, migrations, etc.

    ..
 Warning::

-      This is a work in progress, isn't idempotent, and is fussy about the state of things.
+      This is a work in progress and might be fussy about some things.

       Pull requests welcome!

-At that point, you should have a basic functional Socorro development environment.
+At this point, you should have a basic functional Socorro development environment.

 See :ref:`webapp-chapter` for additional setup and running the webapp.